 Risk FactorsFactors that may increase your risk of getting acute bronchitis include:

-- Having a cold or flu
+- Having a cold or the flu

 - Contact with a person with a respiratory viral or bacterial infection